shagun751/bsnq/Dev - Logs/log_bsnqM_v0002.md

 - The evaluation requires a one time calculation of second derivative at ever user specified point through inversion of a tri-diagonal matrix.
 All of this is done in shipType%setCubicSpline() in the beginning of the simulation.
 After this position is obtained using very simple algebraic expressions.
 - The significance of this cubic spline interpolation of the position is seen in the following plot.
 	- The repeated shocks in the position of the vessel at user specified points leads to ripples which create unnecessary waves in the domain.

+The code for cubic spline was written based on the algorithm given in the assignment which I did for Murali sir's Numerical Techniques course [PDF file](./log0002/Assignment_A.pdf)

 <img width="100%" src="./log0002/C13_ulb02_CS_vs_L_elev.gif">